 Multiple studies, including a 2018 study published in Nature3 and a 2020 meta-analysis of 17 studies,4 have confirmed that children with ADHD often show lower serum ferritin levels, suggested that iron deficiency may affect attention and behavior.

-3. Zinc and ADHD: Connection to Medication Efficacy
+3. Zinc and Medication Efficacy in Children With ADHD

-Study published in nature, reported that people with ADHD often have lower zinc levels compared to those without ADHD.5
+Research published in Nature found that children with ADHD consistently show lower zinc levels compared to children without the condition.5

-Clinical trials have shown that children with zinc deficiencies often require higher doses of stimulant medication to see a benefit.
-Because of this, a zinc test is essential before ADHD medication is prescribed.
+Clinical trials have taken this further, showing that children with zinc deficiency often need higher doses of stimulant medication to see a benefit.

 4. Vitamin D Deficiency and ADHD Symptoms